Wedding bells and curlers at Gaultier for fashion week

 At Elie Saab things were more subdued, with the sound of birds greeting guests as they took their seats.

-Lace, feathers and thousands of tiny sequins were worked in dozens of different ways in a collection that recalled 1930s glamor.
-The Lebanese designer, a favorite of the well-heeled on the red carpet, served up more of his trademark romantic gowns in shades of powder blue, beige and pinks.
+Lace, feathers and thousands of tiny sequins were worked in dozens of different ways in a collection that recalled 1930s glamour.
+The Lebanese designer, a favourite of the well-heeled on the red carpet, served up more of his trademark romantic gowns in shades of powder blue, beige and pinks.

 The showstopper was the wedding gown with the delicacy of butterfly wings, entirely encrusted with tiny sequins and pearls in a palm frond pattern in pale pink, green and silver.